The following features distinguish a freelance contract:

 Applications for insolvency remuneration must be submitted to the responsible office of IEF-Service GmbH in accordance with the respective insolvency court.

-Persons in multiple marginal employment relationships are entitled to sickness benefits and a maternity allowance provided that their total income exceeds the de minimis threshold of 460.66 Euro (for 2020).
+Persons in multiple marginal employment relationships are entitled to sickness benefits and a maternity allowance (→ oesterreich.gv.at) provided that their total income exceeds the de minimis threshold of 485,85 Euro (for 2022).
 Persons in multiple marginal employment relationships are not obliged to obtain unemployment insurance and are not entitled to unemployment insurance benefits.

 Compulsory insurance ends with the end of the employment relationship (or entitlement to remuneration).

 Independent contractors are entrepreneurs for the purposes of the Umsatzsteuergesetz (UStG - Federal Turnover Tax Act) and are subject to value added tax.
-For VAT-exempt small enterprises without credit, this has practically no or only a marginal impact, unless they opt for standard tax treatment (→BMF)German text.
+For non-genuinely VAT-exempt small enterprises, this has practically no or only a marginal impact, unless they opt for the general scheme of taxation (→ BMF)German text.

 The following taxes must be paid by the employer for independent contractors: